maaz64/todolist.github.io/README.md

 # Todo List

-This project is made using basic HTML, CSS and Javascript.
+This project is developed using basic HTML, CSS and Javascript.
 # Functions (in code)
 	- addTodo
 	- deleteTodo